Skip to main content

 Bozo (Бозо)

-Bozo is a mildly alcoholic fermented millet drink.
-It's a traditional beverage, often consumed during celebrations.
+Bozo is a mildly alcoholic drink made from fermented millet.
+It's traditional fare, often poured at celebrations.

 Kymyz (Кымыз)

-Kymyz is a fermented mare's milk drink with a slightly sour taste and low alcohol content.
-It's a traditional Kyrgyz drink with cultural significance.
+Kymyz is fermented mare's milk, slightly sour with a low alcohol content.
+It's a traditional Kyrgyz drink that carries real cultural weight.

 Soft Beverages